-AMBAG Energy Watch has completed year four of energy efficiency and renewable project installations at 49 school districts across the AMBAG region using the State of California Proposition 39 funding.
-To date, AMBAG Energy Watch has assisted the school districts with the installation of \$4 million worth of energy-efficiency retrofits and renewable energy.
-The AMBAG Energy Watch program provides full-service support to the school districts in the regions for completing this work.
-AMBAG Energy Watch is currently working with the school districts in the planning phase of \$5 million of year five energy implementation projects.
+AMBAG Energy Watch has completed year six of energy efficiency and renewable project installations at 49 school districts across the AMBAG region using the State of California Proposition 39 funding.

+AMBAG Energy Watch assisted the school districts with the installation of \$26 million worth of energy-efficiency retrofits and renewable energy.
+The AMBAG Energy Watch program provided full-service support to the school districts in the regions for completing this work.

-CENTRAL COAST SUPRA-REGIONAL ACTIVITY BASED MODEL FRAMEWORK
+CENTRAL COAST SUPRA-REGIONAL ACTIVITY BASE MODEL (ABM) PROJECT